daguenther/Z2A/Procedures/Administration.md

 * Don't torrent or download large files during the day
 * Don't share personal information with people you don't know

-Additional discussion will be with only parents
+Additional discussion will be with only parents.
+At the beginning of each school year a workshop / presentation will be held for

 * Screen time
 * People kids meet online